Top LOOKS for Town

 Blacksburg, VA

-Home to Virginia Tech, Blacksburg has the feel of a tight-knit town with a dash of college-town vibrancy.
-It consistently ranks as one of the best places to live in Virginia thanks to its mountain scenery, affordability, and strong sense of community.
+Home to Virginia Tech, Blacksburg has the feel of a tight-knit town but with enough of a splash of college-town vibrancy to make it punch above its size in cultural weight.
+It consistently ranks as one of the best places to live in Virginia thanks to its mountain scenery and strong sense of community.

 South Lake Tahoe, CA/NV